4rji/Competition-radius-tacacs-syslog/config_pages/PROJECT_DOCUMENTATION.md

 1. Open `index.html` in a modern web browser.
 2. Select one of the five cards on the dashboard.
-3. Read the module instructions and follow the visual guidance for the chosen configuration topic.
+3. Read the module instructions and follow the animated visual guidance for the chosen configuration topic.
+4. Use the **Pause/Resume**, previous, and next controls to review an animation at your own pace.
-4. Return to the dashboard and continue with another module as needed.
+5. Return to the dashboard and continue with another module as needed.

 For the best learning flow, start with **Authentication**, then review **User Groups**, and finally choose the centralized-access or logging topic that